vanmanhpro/auth02aws/README.md

 ## TO DO

 ### Make this a more convenient tool:
-- Add more feature such as disable SSL verification to the argument
+- Add more feature such as disable SSL verification to the arguments
 - Add a configure command and a configuration storage

 ### Refactor the code for security